 If you don’t know exactly what you want to do, look to your interests.
 If you love gardening, join a community project to plant trees in the area.
 Search networks like VolunteerMatch.org, Help From Home or United Way for volunteer opportunities.
 Finding causes that pique your interest is a great way to get involved and stay committed.

 Becoming a better person often starts with self-awareness and goal-setting.
-Regardless of the direction you choose, there’s no need to spend a lot of money to improve yourself and help others in need.
+Regardless of the direction you choose, there’s no need to spend a lot of money to be a good person and help others in need.
 But don’t be surprised if your efforts lead to greater financial well-being or other resources as a byproduct — the more you work on yourself and contribute, the more you’ll likely have to give.

 Click here to learn how this person realized their worth after being underpaid.